 Definitive construction plans depicting actual cleared areas have not been prepared at this stage of the approval process, however all roadway corridors shown on the Overall Modified Master Plan Exhibit will be graded and roadways paved.
 It is also anticipated the amenity areas for the pool, play field, and tot lots will also require some level of grading and pavement.
 Landscaping will also be provided in these areas, but definitive plans have not been completed at this time.
 The attached Overall Master Plan provides an approximate idea of areas which would be cleared for roadways, ponds, and homes.
 The extent of clearing on each home lot will vary.
-All areas requiring grading will be done so in accordance with the Chatham County Soil Erosion and Sedimentation Control Ordinance.
+All areas which will be graded will be done so per current Chatham County requirements.